Book An Appointment

 The common side effect of lonopin injection

 The most common side effect of this injection that many people experience is headaches, bleeding, increased liver enzymes, and increased blood platelets.
 Also, if you are experiencing extreme headache, it must indicate bleeding in the brain.
 Also, if you are experiencing severe stomachache, it may be because of bleeding in the stomach.
 These conditions can be dangerous, so you must consult your IVF doctor immediately.

 Role of lonopin in the IVF process

-If you have a history of multiple miscarriage or IVF failures or recurrent fetal deaths, then the doctor may recommend you lonopin for at least five months.
+If you have a history of multiple miscarriages or IVF failures or recurrent fetal deaths, then the doctor may recommend you lonopin for at least five months.
 Even though it is painful, it causes no harm to the baby, and there are no side effects on the baby.
 This injection is a safety precaution that your doctor gives in case of a high-risk pregnancy.
 The doctor says it helps in growing the placenta or uterus.
 So even though it hurts, it is worth taking it for the baby.

 Precautions to take

 As lonopin increase your chance of bleeding, you must take proper care while you are cutting fingernail or toenails, shaving or using sharp objects.
 Also, inform your doctor while taking other medications that can affect your bleeding rate, like NSAIDs and aspirin.